johannbuere/notation_converter/README.md

 - no function calls (e.g., `sin(x)`, `sqrt(y)`)
 - parentheses only supported in infix notation
 - requires well-formed input (no error recovery)

-## contributing

-contributions welcome! feel free to open an issue or submit a pull request.

-## license

-this project is open source and available under the MIT license.